 Chris Hooshyar is in his fourth season at Auburn and was named Associate Head Coach on July 7.
 A noted recruiter, Hooshyar has been instrumental in bringing some of the top talent to Auburn.

 In his third season at Auburn, the assistant from Manchester, England, helped lead the Tigers to many program firsts.
 Finishing the season 24-8 (9-4 SEC), Auburn set program records for single season wins and single season SEC wins.
 The Tigers also hosted a NCAA Regional for the first time in program history.

 After taking over the team's fitness in for the 2015-16 season, Hooshyar worked to build one of the most physically fit teams in the SEC.
 Finishing 25-28 in matches that reached the third set in the 2015 season, the Tigers went 38-20 in the same scenario last year.

 In his first year at Auburn, Hooshyar was a part of helping the Tigers to a 17-11 overall record and second-round berth in the NCAA Tournament.
 Hooshyar also helped coach Pleun Burgmans and Emily Flickinger to the semifinal round of the NCAA Championships in doubles.

-Prior to Auburn, Hooshyar was a volunteer assistant coach at Southern Methodist University, the same school where he played for four years as an undergraduate.
-Hooshyar was actually playing at SMU at the same time Longbotham Meisner was the head coach of the women's team.
+Before coming to Auburn, Hooshyar was a volunteer assistant coach for the past two seasons at Southern Methodist University, the same school where he played for four years as an undergraduate.
+Hooshyar was actually playing at SMU at the same time Longbotham-Meisner was the head coach of the women’s team.

 As a player, Hooshyar captained the SMU men’s team for his final two seasons and compiled more than 35 singles victories in his four years.
 He posted the third-highest win total on the team in singles during his final year and second-highest in doubles.